iamsuudi/messaging-app/README.md

 It was my first time moving bundled client code to the backend and serve html from the server.
 It is very fast compared to hosting react code separately.

 I also learned that managing and scaling react-app gets more difficult as the app gets more complex.
-I have been using react-router for client side SPA routing and zustand for state management.
-Next.Js solves all the problems related to server components, SSR and built-in router.
+I have been using react-router for client side SPA routing and zustand for client state management.

 I used tanstack's react-query for server state managements which updates UI better than react's default useEffect.
+But it has a problem related to updating data in the background.

-Socket.io for real-time connections is much better than Web Browser's websocket and all the datas are saved to mongodb atlas.
+I used Socket.io for real-time connections, which is much better than Web Browser's websocket and all the datas are saved to mongodb atlas.

 ---